wikmac6/Spotify-playlist-to-mp3/README.md

 Copy Client ID and Client Secret:

 Copy these values.
 You'll need them to authenticate your application with Spotify.
 But do not delete the aplication afterwards, otherwise the values will be earead.
+Now you have to copy your PLAYLIST ID:
+First you should copy a link to the playlist.
+Then paste it somwhere and mark only the part from https://open.spotify.com/playlist/ to the first questions mark.
+That is your spotify playlist ID

+Lastly make sure that the playlist you want to export is public.

 Now run the program and enjoy it.